PakizaArhamsoft/Assignment-01/README.md

-# Task 01:        "Measure time to load web page"
+#  "Measure time to load web page"
 ## Method 01:
    • urllib: urllib package is the URL handling module for python.
 It is used to fetch URLs.
 It uses the urlopen function and is able to fetch URLs using a variety of